benbalter/WP-Resume/readme.txt

 Tested up to: 3.0
 Stable tag: 1.0

 An out-of-the-box solution to get your resume online.
-Built on WordPress'scustom post types, it offers a uniquely familiar approach to publishing.
+Built on WordPress's custom post types, it offers a uniquely familiar approach to publishing.

 == Description ==